What happened to Duncan Alexander Burrell Gordon? - NewsBreak

 Michael Gordon filed a missing person’s report on May 5 and told sheriff’s deputies about the box with the strange contents that came off the conveyor belt, but when deputies arrived, they were told there were no “remains” to inspect.

-On May 9, Michael Gordon tried again to have authorities inspect the remains, despite being put on leave by the plant.
+On May 9, Michael Gordon tried again to have authorities inspect the remains, despite being put on leave after his son’s disappearance and then later fired by the plant.
 He went to the plant with deputies and plant managers there at the same time.
 Michael Gordon began pulling out strange material by hand from underneath a conveyor belt.

 During that time, the machine continued to run.